jaredcoderman/code-jam/user-stories.md

 As a user
 I want to be able to request to join a project
-So that I can be a part of a team [ IN PROGRESS ]
+So that I can be a part of a team [ DONE ]

+As a project owner
+I want to be able to accept a user to the project
+So that I can have more people to chat with. [ DONE ]

+As a project owner
+I want to be able to deny a user from joining my project In case I don't want any more members. [ DONE ]

+As a project owner
+I want to be able to remove members from my project
+In case they break the rules. [ DONE ]

+As a project member
+I want to be able to leave a project
+In case it doesn't interest me anymore. [ IN PROGRESS ]